Florence Pugh: Early roles (2014–2018)

-While still studying in sixth form, Pugh made her professional acting debut in the 2014 drama The Falling, playing a precocious teenager opposite Maisie Williams.
+While still studying in sixth form, Pugh made her professional acting debut in the 2014 drama, The Falling, playing a precocious teenager opposite Maisie Williams.
 Tara Brady of The Irish Times deemed Pugh "remarkable", while IndieWire's Oliver Lyttelton called her "striking".
-In the same year, the actress was nominated for Best British Newcomer at the BFI London Film Festival as well as for Young British / Irish Performer of the Year by the London Film Critics' Circle.
-She was cast to portray a singer-songwriter in the dramedy pilot Studio City, co-starring Eric McCormack as the character's father, the following year.
+In the same year, Pugh was nominated for Best British Newcomer at the BFI London Film Festival as well as for Young British / Irish Performer of the Year by the London Film Critics' Circle.
+The next year, she was cast as a singer-songwriter in the dramedy pilot Studio City, co-starring Eric McCormack as the character's father.
 The pilot was not picked up to series.
-Pugh would later characterise her experience on Studio City negatively due to pressures to change her appearance.
+Pugh later characterised her experience on Studio City negatively due to pressures to change her appearance.

-In 2016, Pugh starred in the independent drama Lady Macbeth, a film based on the novella Lady Macbeth of the Mtsensk District by Nikolai Leskov, and appeared in the first series of the ITV detective series Marcella.
+In 2016, Pugh starred in the independent drama Lady Macbeth, a film based on Nikolai Leskov's novella Lady Macbeth of the Mtsensk District, and appeared in the first series of the ITV detective series Marcella.
 In the former, she played Katherine, an unhappily married bride who grows violent.
-Pugh attributed her attraction to the part to her partiality for characters with "confusing or at least interesting" motivations.
-The role earned the actress acclaim.
+Pugh attributed her attraction to the part to her partiality to characters with "confusing or at least interesting" motivations.
+The role earned her acclaim.
 She also credited the production with reviving her interest in cinema after being dispirited by Studio City.
 Reviewing the film for Variety, Guy Lodge commended her portrayal of the character's "complex, under-the-skin transformation".
-She won the BIFA Award for Best Performance by an Actress in a British Independent Film for the role.
+She won the BIFA for Best Performance by an Actress in a British Independent Film for the role.

-In 2018, Pugh garnered a nomination for the BAFTA Rising Star Award at the 71st British Academy Film Awards.
-She then played Cordelia to Anthony Hopkins' titular King Lear in Richard Eyre's television film King Lear and appeared in the short film Leading Lady Parts in support of the Time's Up initiative.
+In 2018, Pugh was nominated for the BAFTA Rising Star Award at the 71st British Academy Film Awards.
+She then played Cordelia to Anthony Hopkins's titular King Lear in Richard Eyre's television film King Lear and appeared in the short film Leading Lady Parts in support of the Time's Up initiative.
 Later that year, Pugh portrayed Elizabeth de Burgh in the Netflix historical film Outlaw King, co-starring Chris Pine as Robert the Bruce.
 Charles Bramesco of The Guardian found her to be "excellent despite her thankless role".
-She next starred in a six-part miniseries adaptation of John le Carré's spy novel The Little Drummer Girl, in which she played an actress who becomes embroiled in an espionage plot in the 1970s.
+She next starred in a six-part miniseries adaptation of John le Carré's spy novel The Little Drummer Girl, in which she played an actress who becomes embroiled in an espionage plot.
 Her performance was met with praise.
-While divided on the series overall, Richard Lawson of Vanity Fair credited Pugh for being "terrific throughout" and added that she "smartly mixes earthiness with sophistication, wisdom with naïveté."
+While divided on the series overall, Richard Lawson of Vanity Fair called Pugh "terrific throughout" and added that she "smartly mixes earthiness with sophistication, wisdom with naïveté."